trailblazing/tute/README.md

 Should you need more functions, feel free to contact me: hughvonyoung[at]gmail.com

-Please note that Hapnote is distributed under the GPL v3.
+Please note that Tute is distributed under the GPL v3.

-##How to remote synchronize Hapnote
+##How to remote synchronize Tute
 _______________________________________________________________________

 Currently I choose Dropbox